-While aging is a natural process of life, it’s still a very common fact that we want to delay the aging process as much as we can, especially if we are talking about skin aging.
-When we are talking about skincare and anti-aging, you must have heard about retinoid as part of the discussion.
-As one of the most well-studied ingredients throughout history, retinoids have been known as the “royal family” of anti-aging because they are undeniably one of the strongest actives in the anti-aging game.
+While ageing is a natural process of life, it’s still a very common fact that we want to delay the ageing process as much as we can, especially if we are talking about skin ageing.
+When we are talking about skincare and anti-ageing, you must have heard about retinoid as part of the discussion.
+As one of the most well-studied ingredients throughout history, retinoids have been known as the “royal family” of anti-ageing because they are undeniably one of the strongest actives in the anti-ageing game.
 However, with great power comes great responsibility or so-called side effects.
 The same goes for retinoids because due to its’ powerful impact on our skin, we have to use them mindfully to avoid some of their side effects.
-If you want to get to know the “royal family” better, read through the whole article and be ready to dive into the world of anti-aging.
+If you want to get to know the “royal family” better, read through the whole article and be ready to dive into the world of anti-ageing.

 What are retinoids?
 Retinoids vs Retinol?

 Retinoids are an umbrella term for vitamin A derivatives.
 It is composed of both skincare products you can get from doctor’s prescription and those you can get over the counter from drugstore or skincare products.
 Tretinoin is one of the most commonly known active forms of vitamin A which are only available through a doctor's prescription, while the rest of the derivatives are found in over the counter products.
 The other derivatives name is Retinol-esters, Retinaldehyde, Retinol, Retinoic acid-esters.
 When you hear the word retinoids, the name might be a little overwhelming at first because they can be confusing at times.
 What are their differences and which one is best for me?
 We got you covered, we will simplify it all so you can understand it better.

 Source: @Funskincare on Instagram